Police: Woman cut lock, stole from Walmart store

 EPHRATA, Pa.
-(WHTM) – Police are asking the public for help to identify a woman who walked out of a Walmart store without paying for a cartload of merchandise.
+(WHTM) – Police are asking the public for help to identify a shoplifting suspect who walked out of a Walmart store without paying for a cartload of merchandise.

 Ephrata police said the woman took a bolt cutter from the hardware department and cut a padlock from the gate in the garden center around 10:15 p.m on Thursday.